Visit the Dev DocsA better version of this page exists at https://developer.mixpanel.com/docs/data-warehouse-export.

 New properties that were not present in previous imports will append to the old rows with a

-Mixpanel offers a 30-day trial version of the Data Warehouse Export feature.
+Mixpanel offers a 30-day trial version of the Data Warehouse Export feature and the Data Pipelines API.
 The trial allows for one data export pipeline per project to be created.
 The pipeline will close and no more data will be exported from Mixpanel after the trial period has expired.

 Deleting the one pipeline for a project will not allow you to make a second pipeline for that same project.